 Aotearoa New Zealand needs to be better prepared to adapt to the effects of climate change.
-This page has information about the first national climate change risk assessment which is underway.
-It includes opportunities on how to get involved.
+This page has information about New Zealand’s first national climate change risk assessment.

 About the first national climate change risk assessment

-The first national climate change risk assessment will provide an overview of how New Zealand may be affected by climate change.
-The Government will use it to prioritise action to reduce risks or take advantage of opportunities through a national adaptation plan.
+The first national climate change risk assessment will identify the most significant risks New Zealand faces from climate change.
+This will enable the Government to prioritise action, including through a national adaptation plan.

 Framework for the first risk assessment

-The framework, Arotakenga Huringa Āhuarangi, has been developed for the risk assessments by a panel of experts.
-It enables a range of risks to be compared according to their nature, severity and urgency.
-It combines scientific, technical and expert information with Mātauranga Māori, local knowledge and experience.
+The framework, Arotakenga Huringa Āhuarangi, was developed to carry out the national climate change risk assessment by a panel of experts.
+It allows for a range of risks to be compared according to their nature, severity and urgency.
+It combines scientific, technical and expert information including Mātauranga Māori, local knowledge and experience.

 This framework can be used by local government, iwi/Māori and other organisations to perform their own climate change risk assessments.
 Templates and guidance materials are included.